eatlas/CS_AIMS_Coral-Sea-Features_Img/big-files/README.md

 There are also issues with making an image mosaic from these images in GeoServer, as it too uses the wrong masking by default.
 This can however be corrected (see below).

+`preview`: This contains half resolution JPEG images of the satellite imagery.
+They allow quick previewing of each of the images available in the `lossy` and `lossless` folders.
+These are not georeferenced images and so can't be used in a GIS application.

 `maps`: This folder contains QGIS map files used for generating preview maps for this dataset.

 ### Creating image mosaic in GeoServer